MaruyamaNao/chat-space2/README.md

 |------|----|-------|

 ### Association
-- belongs_to :message
+- belongs_to :users
-- belongs_to :massege
+- belongs_to :groups